 Sept.
-12 | Day 6: We parked the motorcycles and spent four days in New Orleans, most of them prowling the French Quarter, which utterly fascinated me.
+13 | Day 7: We parked the motorcycles inside the hotel garage and spent four days in New Orleans, most of them prowling the French Quarter, which utterly fascinated me.
 I was seized by the energy and vibrancy of those streets, the architecture, the music on every corner, the people crowding the sidewalks.
 It awakened a long-dormant desire for street photography, to document every moment in Henri Cartier-Bresson style.
 These musicians were really good.

 Elaborate wrought-iron balconies and posts are everywhere.
 I liked the solitary figure of the postman against the dark door, the color of the walls, the overhead fans on the balcony.

 This couple was married in a public ceremony in Jackson Square and — in classic New Orleans tradition — celebrated all the way down Chartres Street to their reception, accompanied by the Jaywalkers, a second-line brass band.

 I was desperate to capture the intensity of the violinist’s face against the dark doorway behind her, but I didn’t get it.
 I distracted her, I think, violating the first rule of what not to do when photographing someone.
 I had only a wide-angle lens and was lying in the street, oblivious, shooting upward, searching for the best angle.
 Her nervous companion stood guard and prevented a delivery truck from running over me.

 We took a streetcar named St. Charles to the Garden District.
 The car itself was right out of the 1950s, with marvelous old woodwork and small brass eyelets for the cord you pulled to signal the driver to stop.

 And on the way home, we’ll do a one-day layover in Nashville and have dinner at the Loveless Café, one of our favorite places.
 We’ve been there before, but never on the motorcycles.